 To be a great photographer requires sacrifice.
 Consider Claude Detloff, the Vancouver Province shooter who took the photo at the heart of Phil Koch's article “Wait for me, Daddy.”
 The photo shows a mother chasing her son as the lad — hand outstretched — reaches for his father who is marching off to war.

 To me, the image is gut-wrenching.
 I wonder: did Detloff wish, even momentarily, that he could toss aside his camera and instead console the little boy?
 He didn't — and for that, we are all lucky.

 Great photographers must view the world dispassionately in order to fill their photos with passion.
 Their cameras and press cards gain them entry into an exclusive world many of us will never know — a world where prime ministers pirouette behind queens and political campaigns are lost with a simple slip of a football.
 Yet, while a party to this world, they are never truly part of it.

-In the wake of the “10 Photos that Changed Canada” feature, we produced a book, titled “100 Photos that Changed Canada,” which will hit bookstores in November 2009.
+In the wake of the “10 Photos that Changed Canada” feature, we produced a book, titled 100 Photos that Changed Canada, which hit bookstores in November 2009.

 In it, you'll find photos that inspire and infuriate, make you laugh, and cry.
 Each photo is a shared moment in time that collectively makes up the fabric of Canada.

 As you leaf through the pages of the book, please take the time to reflect on the photographers who sacrificed a bit of themselves to capture Canada's iconic images.